 Students entering Washington-Lee in ninth grade participate in the Freshman Connection, a transition program designed to ease the process of entering high school from middle school.
 Students are divided in Small Learning Communities with four core subject area teachers and a special education teacher.
 The teachers for each community meet regularly to provide support for students as they adjust to the rigors of academic and social life at the high school level.
 Guidance counselors and a designated assistant principal work closely with the communities.

 The International Baccalaureate (IB) Diploma was first offered at Washington-Lee in 1998, when the first cohort of 13 students graduated.
-Since that time, nearly 621 students have earned the prestigious IB Diploma in conjunction with the Virginia Advanced Studies Diploma.
+Since that time, 825 students have earned the prestigious IB Diploma in conjunction with the Virginia Advanced Studies Diploma.
 Countless other students have taken individual IB certificate courses.
 Successful completion of IB courses and exams may lead to college credit and/or advanced standing at colleges and universities.

-Washington-Lee also offers an extensive selection of Advanced Placement (AP) courses which require students to complete an exit exam that may lead to college credit.
+Washington-Lee also offers an extensive selection of Advanced Placement (AP) courses that require students to complete an exit exam that may lead to college credit.
 Students may begin AP classes as early as their freshman year.

-Washington-Lee graduates in 2014 earned more than $11.1 million in scholarship awards.
-Ninety-four percent of graduates go directly on to higher education, with more than 71 percent enrolling in four year colleges and universities.
+Washington-Lee graduates in 2017 earned more than $7.5 million in scholarship awards.
+Ninety-three percent of graduates go directly on to higher education, with more than 72 percent enrolling in four-year colleges and universities.